jelmer/lintian-brush/doc/scrub-annotations.md

 * whether all supported releases contain a new enough version of a package
 * whether a particular transition
   (as listed on https://release.debian.org/transitions/) has completed

+as well as more complicated expressions, e.g. combining expressions with "and" or "or".